 Key aspects of diplomatic relations

-The Swiss-Cuban Chamber of Commerce promotes trade relations between the two countries, which are modest.
-In 2016 Switzerland imported CHF 34.2 million worth of goods, mainly agricultural products, from Cuba.
-Swiss exports – mainly machinery, pharmaceutical and chemical products, and precision instruments – amounted to CHF 17.6 million.
+The Swiss-Cuban Chamber of Commerce promotes trade relations between the two countries, which are nonetheless modest.
+In 2017 Switzerland imported CHF 38 million worth of goods, mainly agricultural products, from Cuba.
+Swiss exports – mainly machinery, pharmaceutical and chemical products, and precision instruments – amounted to CHF 20 million.

 Cooperation in education, research and innovation

-Researchers and artists from Cuba can apply to the State Secretariat for Education, Research and Innovation (SERI) for Swiss Government Excellence Scholarships.
+Researchers from Cuba can apply to the State Secretariat for Education, Research and Innovation (SERI) for Swiss Government Excellence Scholarships.

 Development cooperation and humanitarian aid